Planning

 Installation Sequence

-- Mounting the enclosure at a height convenient for servicing, usually 1.4–1.7 m from the floor (a recommendation for ease of operation; the Russian Electrical Installation Code (PUE) sets no standardized mounting height for an apartment panel — PUE clause 7.1.28 specifies a protection rating of at least IP31)
+- Mounting the enclosure at a height convenient for servicing, usually 1.4–1.7 m from the floor (a recommendation for ease of servicing: the Russian Electrical Installation Code (PUE) sets no standardized mounting height for an apartment panel)

 - Installing the DIN rails and the neutral/earth bus bars